 From 2009 to 2012 our Computer Science program received funding for a $168,000 National Science Foundation Grant that focused on Computational Thinking.
 Following is a description of the work we accomplished:

-Through our CPATH planning project Cultural Shift: Bringing the JOY (Joint Organization to inspire Young people) back to computation, Marietta College is exploring effective means of introducing and/or revitalizing computational thinking across disciplines on its campus and among teachers and students in the surrounding K-12 educational community.
-Led by faculty in computer science, computer information systems, management information systems and mathematics, our project is creating a cultural shift among faculty in multiple areas of study.
+Through our NSF CPATH planning project titled Cultural Shift: Bringing the JOY (Joint Organization to inspire Young people) back to computation, Marietta College explored effective means of introducing and/or revitalizing computational thinking across disciplines on its campus and among teachers and students in the surrounding K-12 educational community.
+Led by faculty in computer science, computer information systems, management information systems and mathematics, our project is created a cultural shift among faculty in multiple areas of study.

-Project evaluation includes: pre and post participant surveys and enrollment data analysis.
+Project evaluation included: pre and post participant surveys and enrollment data analysis.